Sri Sathya Sai Aradhana Day

 If one life is touched by compassion because we wished to please Him, He is there.

-Before, we waited for Him outside.
+Once, we waited for Him outside.

-Now, He asks to work through us.
+Now He asks to work through us.

-Before, we longed to receive from Him.
+Once, we longed to receive from Him.

-Now, He asks us to give in His name.
+Now He asks us to give in His Name.

-Before, we prayed, “Swami, bless me.”
+Once, we prayed, “Swami, bless me.”

-“Swami, make me worthy to serve as Your instrument.”
+Now the deeper prayer becomes, “Swami, make me worthy to serve as Your instrument.”

-Aradhana Day also carries a deep connection with the mystery of the Avatar.
-An ordinary person’s passing is remembered as death.
-A saint’s passing may be remembered as Mahasamadhi.
-But in the case of an Avatar, devotees do not see it as an end.
-They see it as the withdrawal of a divine mission from visible form into invisible presence.
-The Avatar comes in form, but is never limited to form.
-Therefore, when the visible form is withdrawn, the Presence does not end.
-It becomes more inward, more subtle, and more universal.
-In this sense, Aradhana Day is the day the devotee learns to seek the same Lord, no longer only with the eyes, but with the heart.
+Aradhana Day also bears a profound connection with the mystery of the Avatar.
+The passing of an ordinary person is remembered as death.
+The departure of a saint may be reverently described as Mahasamadhi.
+But in the case of an Avatar, devotees do not see an end.
+They see the withdrawal of a Divine Mission from visible form into invisible presence.

 And so, on this sacred day, the devotee does not only say, “Swami, we miss You.”

-The devotee also says:
+The devotee also prays:

 let this heart feel You more deeply.

-If these hands cannot touch Your Feet,
+If these hands cannot touch Your Lotus Feet,

-let these hands serve as Your instruments.
+let these hands become instruments of Your love.

 If these ears cannot hear Your voice outwardly,